How Bradley Beal built a successful career. Explore key moments that defined the journey.

 On October 30, 2019, Bradley Beal recorded 46 points and 8 assists in a 159–158 loss to the Houston Rockets.

-On February 23, 2020, Bradley Beal scored a then career-high 53 points in a loss to the Chicago Bulls, also passing Jeff Malone for second on the Wizards' all time scoring list.
+On February 23, 2020, Bradley Beal scored a then career-high 53 points in a loss to the Chicago Bulls.
+During the game, Beal also passed Jeff Malone for second on the Wizards' all time scoring list.

-On July 7, 2020, the Wizards announced that Bradley Beal would not participate in the 2019–20 NBA restart in Walt Disney World at Orlando due to a shoulder injury.
+On July 7, 2020, it was announced that Bradley Beal would not participate in the 2019–20 NBA restart in Walt Disney World at Orlando due to a shoulder injury.

-On January 6, 2021, Bradley Beal scored a career high of 60 points in a loss to the Philadelphia 76ers, tying Gilbert Arenas' Wizards franchise record.
+On January 6, 2021, Beal scored a career-high 60 points in a loss to the Philadelphia 76ers, which tied Gilbert Arenas' Wizards franchise record for points scored in a game by an individual.

-On February 8, 2022, Bradley Beal planned to undergo season-ending surgery on his left wrist, marking a challenging point in the season despite averaging a career-high in assists.
+On February 8, 2022, Bradley Beal decided to undergo season-ending surgery on his left wrist.
+Beal played 40 games on the season but also shot a career-low 30% from three-point range.
+He averaged a career-high 6.6 assists per game.

-On June 24, 2023, Bradley Beal was traded to the Phoenix Suns along with Jordan Goodwin and Isaiah Todd.
+On June 24, 2023, Beal was traded to the Phoenix Suns along with Jordan Goodwin and Isaiah Todd in exchange for a package that included draft picks, Landry Shamet, and Chris Paul.

-On January 11, 2024, Bradley Beal scored 37 points, including making 8-of-10 three-pointers, in a win against the Los Angeles Lakers.
+On January 11, 2024, Beal scored 37 points and made 8-of-10 three-pointers in a win against the Los Angeles Lakers.

 Basketball is a team sport played on a rectangular court...